ivan-hc/AM/README.md

 -----------------------------------------------------------------------------
 ## Differences between "AM" and "AppMan"
 "AM" and "AppMan" are two command line tools that can download, install, update, remove and save AppImage and other standalone applications trying to always get the original versions from the main sources, and where necessary, try to create AppImage using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit).

-Since March 2022 "AM" provides its source code as the base for the newer releases of AppMan, making it a version of "AM" that allows you to install programs locally instead.
+Since March 2022 "AM" provides its source code as the base for the newer releases of AppMan, making it a version of "AM" that allows you to install programs locally instead and since version 5 both AM and AppMan are equal!
+All that changes is the way they act once istalled.

+In fact, to manage programs system wide, AM needs to be installed in /opt/am with a /usr/local/bin/am as a symlink (see "[Proceeding](#proceeding)", under "[Installation](#installation)").

 Where `$PROGRAM` is the application we're going to install:
 - "AM" (ie the `am` command, provided by this main repository) installs programs and works at system level (i.e. for all the users).
 "AM" requires the `sudo` privileges but only to install and remove the app, all the other commands can be executed as a normal user.
 This allows multiple users of the same system to be able to use the same installed applications.
 This is what an installation script installs with "AM":